Skip to content

 • Be mindful not to touch or disturb the butterflies to ensure their well-being.

-• Consider joining a guided tour if you wish to gain a deeper understanding of the orchids and butterflies on display.
+• Consider joining a guided tour to understand the orchids and butterflies on display better.

 7. Delve into History at the National Museum of the Philippines